 We have just released episode number 2 of ‘The Open a Hand: A Faith-ing Project Podcast.”
 Listen to that here.

-The next Faith-ing Project Guide will be Contemplating the Enneagram.
+Work has been temporarily suspended on the upcoming Faith-ing Project Guide on spiritual practices specific to the nine Enneagram types.
 Samples of spiritual practices assigned to each of the nine types can be foundhere.

-Our page with audio files and our page with meditation prompts have been updated!
+Our audiofiles have been supplemented with videos.
 Click here to see our audio file page.

 Spiritual Exercises By Category